Updated January 24, 2023

 24. Safety pins

 Carry a few different sizes of safety pins for anchoring a zipper to foil pickpockets.
 Join curtains to shut out the light for sleeping.
 Execute a temporary repair to a tent, bag, or clothing.
 Keep a couple in your first-aid kit to remove a splinter or fashion a sling.
 Hang up your laundry, or attach wet socks to an attachment point on your backpack.
-Or, attach a sock ‘safe’ containing valuables to the inside of clothing.
+Or attach a sock ‘safe’ containing valuables to the inside of clothing.
 Are you travelling with blister packs of liquids or gels, and just need a small amount?
 Instead of ripping one open, use a safety pin to make a small hole to dispense what’s needed.
+Place a few in the bottom of a rigid soap bar case to speed up the drying process.

 25. Packable shopping bag